Florida Department of Agriculture and Consumer Service Registration# CH31691

-About St. Vincent de Paul Orlando: Inspired by Gospel vales, St. Vincent de Paul Orlando, a Catholic lay organization, leads women and men to join together to grow spiritually by offering person-to-person service to those who are needy and suffering in tradition of its founder, blessed Frederic Ozanam; and patron, St. Vincent de Paul.
+About St. Vincent de Paul Orlando: Inspired by Gospel values, St. Vincent de Paul Orlando, a Catholic lay organization, leads women and men to join together to grow spiritually by offering person-to-person service to those who are needy and suffering in tradition of its founder, Blessed Frederic Ozanam; and patron, St. Vincent de Paul.

 The Society of St. Vincent de Paul is a registered 501(c)3 non-profit organization.

 770 South Orange Blossom Trail Apopka, FL 32703

 St. Vincent de Paul Orlando Executive Director Trace Trylko recently appeared on “Treasures of Faith” on Divine Mercy Catholic Radio 920 AM.
 Please listen to the conversation and learn more about the good works of the Society of St. Vincent de Paul.